 Before you can start translating your slider, you’ll need to configure a few basics in the TranslatePress plugin, like which languages you want to offer and whether or not you want to use machine translation powered by Google Translate.

 To get started, install the free TranslatePress plugin from WordPress.org and then go to Settings → TranslatePress in your WordPress dashboard.

 First up, you’ll want to choose the languages to use on your site.
 Select the current language of your site in the Default Language drop-down.
 Then, choose the new language into which you want to translate your slider (and other content):

-Further down, you can also choose whether or not to use Google Translate to automatically translate your content.
+Under the Automatic Translation tab, you can choose whether or not to automatically translate your content (using Google Translate or DeepL).
 Even if you use machine translation, you’ll still be able to manually edit your translations:

 We’d recommend checking out the other settings, as well.
 You can make the choices that best fit your situation.